Home > Articles > TT Cabling

 The amplifier doesn't make the cartridge louder, but it gives the signal coming from the cartridge more current.

-By small amplifier, we mean a small PCB weighing less than 2g and about the size of an adult thumb-nail.
+By small amplifier, we mean a small PCB weighing about 1g and about the size of an adult thumb-nail.
 It's powered using phantom power.
-This is a low voltage that comes up the turntable cables from a phantom power supply that sit's between the turntable and the phono-amp.
+This is a low voltage and current that comes up the turntable cables from a phantom power supply that sit's between the turntable and the phono-amp.
 It adds no colour nor distortion to the sound.
 It simply adds a small voltage and current to the cable - this is what powers the small amp behind the cartridge.

 Z-ACT Headshell Amplifier - fitted inside a headshell

-There is no need to modify the turntable.
+There is no need to modify the rest of the turntable.
 The small amplifier can either be fitted in the headshell or to the back of the cartridge.
 It's very simple to connect using the existing tonearm wires - it literally works with any turntable and MM cartridge.

 So what does it sound like: